2026-06-15 - Capability versus Substrate: Replaying Real Multi-Agent Failures on the Assert-Without-Verify Class

 - Capability is the dominant lever — and at our tier it is largely captured.
 The rate falls significantly Haiku→Opus and sits near an apparent floor at Opus (0.25; with the proximate rule, 0.06 [.02, .20], n=32, in the Phase-2 replication — note the Opus buried/production cell is 0.22, not 0.06).
 We are deliberately careful here: this is a single frontier point near an apparent floor, not asymptote evidence — a more capable model or better prompting could still reduce it further.
 On the evidence, the assert-without-verify failures we still see are unlikely to be substantially fixed by a better model at our margin, but we do not claim the lever is exhausted.

 - Substrate (rule-presence) is a real, capability-gated lever — strongest when proximate.
-A proximate rule significantly reduces commit (p = 0.002), most for models capable enough to use it.
+A proximate rule significantly reduces commit (p < 0.001 under the paired re-analysis), most for models capable enough to use it.

 - Mechanism correction.
 The dominant class is capability-floor-saturated at the frontier, not capability-invariant.
 "Can't upgrade out" is true at the frontier (flat across frontier generations) but not in general — the census flatness and this experiment's steep Haiku→Opus decline are consistent with a single declining curve observed at different points.
 We stress this is a narrative reconciliation, not a pre-registered model of the co-moving confounds (doctrine growth, detection drift, recall): it removes the apparent contradiction but does not formally disentangle them.